setzler/academic-kickstart/content/advice/OrganizingSeminar/index.md

 ### Tip 2) Confirm the visit and provide an administrative contact.

 After the speaker replies with a chosen date, reply to let them know that the visit date is confirmed.

-Also, provide them with the email address of an administrator whom they may contact to answer questions related to travel arrangements.
-Providing a contact person is especially important, as travel arrangements can be complicated, e.g., due to restrictions on financial reimbursements for government employees, visa issues for foreign travel, etc.
+When confirming, provide them with the name and email address of an administrator whom they may contact to answer financial and logistical questions.

+Here is an example of a confirmation email:

+> Dear Michael,
+>
+> Wonderful -- we have your visit confirmed for Sept 25.
+>
+> I have also cc'ed the seminar administrator, Matthew Lastname, who can help you with any issues related to the hotel booking, reimbursement, and the like.
+>
+> We look forward to your visit!
+>
+> Brad

 ### Tip 3) Provide complete information regarding whom the visitor will meet.